6.1 Finding out if you have passed the assessment

 Check the key dates page to see when you will need to submit your application form to join the register at the date you plan to.

-You can submit an application form to register as a pharmacist any time after week 49 of your training.
+You can submit an application to register as a pharmacist any time after week 49 of your training.
 We will put your application ‘on hold’ until your registration assessment result and any other information we need about your training is confirmed.

 6.3 If you do not pass the registration assessment